spawaskar-cora/cora-docs/docs/user-guide/dashboards/project-dashboard.md

 * Days
 * Point Style

+### Complete

+!!! warning

+    This section is work in progress.

+### Individual Assigned

+!!! warning

+    This section is work in progress.
+### DNA Sampled

+!!! warning

+    This section is work in progress.

+### DNA Mito Results

+!!! warning

+    This section is work in progress.

+### DNA YSTR Results

+!!! warning

+    This section is work in progress.

+### DNA AUSTR Results

+!!! warning

+    This section is work in progress.

+### Measured

+!!! warning

+    This section is work in progress.

+### CT Scanned

+!!! warning

+    This section is work in progress.

+### XRAY Scanned

+!!! warning

+    This section is work in progress.

+### Clavicle Triage

+!!! warning

+    This section is work in progress.

+### Isotope Sampled

+!!! warning

+    This section is work in progress.

+### Remains Status

+!!! warning

+    This section is work in progress.

+### Inventoried

+!!! warning

+    This section is work in progress.

+### Reviewed

+!!! warning

+    This section is work in progress.

+### Mito Sequence Number

+!!! warning

+    This section is work in progress.

+### MNI Bones

+!!! warning

+    This section is work in progress.

+### MNI Zones

+!!! warning

+    This section is work in progress.

+### MNI Mito Bones Side

+!!! warning

+    This section is work in progress.

+### MNI Bones Side

+!!! warning

+    This section is work in progress.

+### MNI Zones Side

+!!! warning

+    This section is work in progress.

+### MNI Bone Groups

+!!! warning

+    This section is work in progress.

+### MNI Bone Groups and Side

+!!! warning

+    This section is work in progress.

+### Specimens

+!!! warning

+    This section is work in progress.

+### DNAS

+!!! warning

+    This section is work in progress.

+### Isotopes

+!!! warning

+    This section is work in progress.

 ## Ca'Granda Project Manager Dashboard

 From the left sidebar, navigate to the Dashboard to access the main interface for Ca'Granda